fadado/shed/docs/reference-hub.md

     Return low-level information on a container or image

-      -f, --format=      Format the output using the given go template --help=false       Print usage
+      -f, --format       Format the output using the given go template --help             Print usage
-      --type=            Return JSON for specified type, (e.g image or container)
+      -s, --size         Display total file sizes if the type is container --type             Return JSON for specified type, (e.g image or container)

 ## login

     Usage:	shed-hub login [OPTIONS] [SERVER]

-    Register or log in to a Docker registry server, if no server is specified "https://index.docker.io/v1/" is the default.
+    Register or log in to a Docker registry.
+    If no server is specified, the default is defined by the daemon.

-      -e, --email=       Email
+      -e, --email        Email
-      --help=false       Print usage
+      --help             Print usage
-      -p, --password=    Password
+      -p, --password     Password
-      -u, --username=    Username
+      -u, --username     Username

 ## logout

     Usage:	shed-hub logout [OPTIONS] [SERVER]

-    Log out from a Docker registry, if no server is specified "https://index.docker.io/v1/" is the default.
+    Log out from a Docker registry.
+    If no server is specified, the default is defined by the daemon.

-      --help=false       Print usage
+      --help             Print usage

 ## pull